opencog/atomspace/opencog/README.md

 a Value, there is no way of finding out what Atoms might be using it.

-Values, and in particular TruthValues, are immutable: once created, they cannot be changed.
-What can be changed is the association of Values to Atoms.
+Values, and in particular TruthValues, are immutable: once created, they cannot be changed (unless they are dynamic, streaming values, which, by definition, are ever-changing.)
+What can be altered is the association of Values to Atoms.

+Why were values made immutable?
 Immutabilty seems to be a simpler, faster solution than using mutex locks to guarantee consistent data.
 Immutability does incurr some performance costs (for managing/swapping the smart pointers, as well as forcing a malloc to change a value.).

 The Valuation type is a C++ class that associates the (key,atom) pair with a value; thus a Valuation is the triple (key, atom, value).
 Thus,